imglib/imglyb/README.md

 This means **shared memory** between `numpy` and `ImgLib2`, i.e. any `ImgLib2` algorithm can run on `numpy` arrays without creating copies of the data!
-For example, Python users can now make use of the [BigDataViewer](https://imagej.net/BigDataViewer) to visualize dense volumetric data.
+For example, Python users can now make use of the [BigDataViewer extension](https://github.com/imglib/imglyb-bdv) to visualize dense volumetric data.

 If you are interested in using `imglyb`, have a look at the `examples` folder